Orthodontic Therapy and the Airway: An AAO White Paper Review

 The study diagnosed her with snoring and apnea.
 The treatment was UPPP (palatal surgery) and repair of a deviated septum.
 She feels that she can breathe better than before the surgery, but the symptoms never cleared.
 She still snores and has unrefreshing sleep.

-My examination revealed multiple teeth with recession, some significant.
-Generalized pathologic wear and erosion.
+My examination revealed multiple teeth with recession, some significant, and generalized pathological wear and erosion.
 The maxillary anterior teeth were retroclined with lingual facets from pathway wear.
-The lower anteriors were over erupted.
+The lower anteriors were overerupted.
 The tongue volume appeared normal, but the oral volume was limited.
-Her airway, on examination, was constricted with an exaggerated protective retraction of her tongue during examination of the oropharynx.
+On examination, her airway was constricted, and her tongue was exaggeratedly retracted during examination of the oropharynx.

-I thought to myself, “Could the removal of four teeth and subsequent retraction of the anterior teeth be culpable in her medical and dental history?”
+I thought, “Could the removal of four teeth and subsequent retraction of the anterior teeth be culpable in her medical and dental history?”

 In 2019, the American Association of Orthodontists (AAO) released its “Obstructive Sleep Apnea and Orthodontics” white paper.
 It was the culmination of a two-year project by a panel of sleep medicine and dental sleep experts.
 They were tasked to produce guidelines for the role of orthodontists in the management of obstructive sleep apnea (OSA).

-In the end, the group could not develop any formal OSA guidance for orthodontists.
-This is interesting given that orthodontists are charged with managing the anatomy of the airway and they work with medical providers on airway anatomy issues like cleft palates and orthognathic surgery.
+Ultimately, the group could not develop any formal OSA guidance for orthodontists.
+This is interesting given that orthodontists manage the anatomy of the airway and work with medical providers on airway anatomy issues like cleft palates and orthognathic surgery.

-While it was not stated in the paper, in my opinion, the reason for the lack of specificity of recommendations comes from the nature of the science that was being evaluated.
-When medical colleagues review dental literature, routinely they are struck by the poor quality of the data.
+While it was not stated in the paper, the lack of specificity of recommendations comes from the nature of the science being evaluated.
+When medical colleagues review dental literature, they are routinely struck by the poor quality of the data.
 Dental research is typically not well funded, the numbers of participants are limited, the follow-up is short, and it lacks untreated control subjects.

 Orthodontics takes years to complete and many years to determine any impact.
 And finally, the relationship between OSA and orthodontics is a relatively new concept that has rarely been tested in sleep laboratories.
-Instead, most studies on airway change look at cephalometric or CBCT volumetric alteration and infer (all be it incorrectly) that bigger is better.
-The conclusions of the AAO white paper are, therefore, going to be constrained by this lack of quality evidence.
+Instead, most studies on airway change look at cephalometric or CBCT volumetric alteration and infer (albeit incorrectly) that bigger is better.
+Therefore, this lack of quality evidence will constrain the AAO white paper’s conclusions.

 Curiously, section 12 of the AAO white paper, “Fallacies About Orthodontics in Relation to OSA,” addresses the issue of bicuspid extraction.
 It begins, “Conventional orthodontic treatment never has been proven to be an etiologic factor in the development of obstructive sleep apnea.
 When one considers the complex multifactorial nature of the disease, assigning cause to any one minor change in dentofacial morphology is not possible.”

-This conclusion is true, but the key word is “proven.”
-There is also a lack of proof orthodontics is not a factor in the development of OSA.
-The disease is multifactorial but minor changes in oral volume, vertical dimension, and mandibular protrusion have been shown to change the airway and sleep apnea significantly.
+This conclusion is proper, but the keyword is “proven.”
+There is also a lack of proof that orthodontics is not a factor in the development of OSA.
+The disease is multifactorial, but minor changes in oral volume, vertical dimension, and mandibular protrusion have been shown to significantly affect the airway and sleep apnea.
 To argue that removal of four teeth is an unremarkable change is, at least, questionable given available data.

 The paper continues, “The specific effects on the dental arches and the muscles and soft tissues of the oral cavity following orthodontic extractions can differ significantly, depending on the severity of dental crowding, the amount of protrusion of the anterior teeth and the specific mechanics used to close the extraction spaces.”